Johannestampere/Johannestampere/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Johannes, and I am a first-year honours CS student at the University of Waterloo.
+My name is Johannes, and I'm a first-year honours CS student at the University of Waterloo.